In ceramic industry glazes are often sprayed, especially in sanitary ware. The technique is important.

 In the production of smaller bisque fired ceramics it is almost always possible to dip-glaze ware.
 However, this is seldom an option for single-fire ware (especially if large).
 This is the case in the sanitary ware industry, for example.
 Spraying is the only option, and it is a very effective one if done properly.
-Typically opacified glossy glazes of high specific gravity are employed (the low water content speeds drying).
-The spraying process is one that could be adopted by many smaller operations that are interested in moving to a single fire process.
+Typically, opacified glossy glazes of high specific gravity (up to 1.8) are employed, the low water content speeds drying (thixotropy is not generally a concern, low water content is the main issue).
+The spraying process is most suitable for the single-fire ceramics.

 For best results: